5-Day Northern Lights Winter Self-Drive Tour with the Golden Circle & Jokulsarlon Glacier Lagoon

 • More

-Your winter adventure starts on day one as you arrive in Iceland.
-After landing at the Keflavik International Airport, pick up your car and drive towards Reykjavik, 31 miles (50 kilometers away).
+Your winter self-drive adventure starts as you arrive in Iceland.
+After landing at Keflavik International Airport, pick up your car and drive towards Reykjavik.

-On your way to the Icelandic capital, you'll pass through the black lava fields of the Reykjanes Peninsula.
-If your flight arrives early, you can explore the peninsula first and discover its diverse volcanic and geothermal landscapes.
+On your way to the Icelandic capital, you'll pass through the surreal black lava fields of the Reykjanes Peninsula.
+If your flight arrives early, you can explore the peninsula and discover its dramatic volcanic landscapes.

-If you add the Blue Lagoon, it will be arranged according to your flights.
+If you want to add the Blue Lagoon, your travel agent can arrange this according to your flights.
 If there's no time to visit the lagoon today, it can be added another day or before your flight home.
-Your travel consultant can arrange this for you, whether you want the standard comfort package or the premium entrance option.

-If the sky is clear in the evening, you can drive a little out of the city, away from the light pollution, and hunt for the elusive northern lights.
-Although there's no assurance that you'll see them because these lights are natural, Iceland is one of the best places for northern lights hunting.
+If the skies are clear, take the evening to drive out of the city to escape the light pollution and chase the northern lights.
+Although there's no assurance that you'll see them, Iceland is one of the best places for northern lights hunting.

 Read more